0l1v3rr/creek/README.md

     <img src="./images/logo.png" width="320px" alt="Creek Logo">
 </div>
 <div align="center">
-    <a href="https://github.com/0l1v3rr/creek">Creek</a> is a tiny, fully-featured Streams library
+    <a href="https://github.com/0l1v3rr/creek">Creek</a> is a fully-featured Streams library
     for <a href="https://go.dev/">Go</a>. <br>
     Creek creates wrappers around a specific data source (array or slice), allowing us to operate with that data source and making bulk processing convenient and fast.
-    Creek helps you to follow the functional programming paradigms.
+    Creek helps you to follow the <a href="https://en.wikipedia.org/wiki/Functional_programming">functional programming</a> paradigms.
+    Creek is not just a Streams library, you can work with arrays and slices more easily than ever.
 </div>
 <br>
 <div align="center">